hai-vr/hvr-ik/README.md

     This is designed to avoid odd looking poses where the spine chain is crunched on itself.
 - **Use Straddling Left/Right Leg** (defaults to false):
   - When true, the upper leg will always point towards the lower leg effector, and the lower leg will point towards the foot effector; the foot position will no longer match.
-    This is designed to enable poses where grounding the knees matters more than accurately poisitioning the feet.
+    This is designed to enable poses where grounding the knees matters more than accurately positioning the feet.
   - When false, the lower leg effector only suggests the direction of the bend, and the foot position will match.
 - **Use Chest**:
   - When closest to 1, the chest position and rotation will be influenced by the chest effector.